Numostanley/Workflow/README.md

 Below is a simple demonstration of my workflow, which is written in python programming language and the Django rest framework.

-First, the project can be run using the -$ python manage.py runserver- command from the root directory in the command line
+First, the project can be run using the -$ python manage.py runserver- command from the root directory in the command line.
+The dependencies used in this project can be installed directly using the pip install -r requirements.txt command

-Next we'll go to the url route tha will be used to create our specific automation.
+Next we'll go to the url route that will be used to create our specific automation.
 Which is http://127.0.0.1:8000/create-authomation

 From this API route, we'll pass in the details needed to create the Automation.
 Which will look like this;